 In most DUI cases, the motorist – now inmate – has been committed to the local jail.
 This process serves two purposes in DUI cases: 1) to sober up; and, 2) to await being bailed or bonded out of jail.
 Bail is the pretrial release of a person upon certain terms or conditions set by a judicial officer.
 Bond is the actual posting or promise to pay a specific sum as ordered by a judicial officer to assure a defendant’s compliance with the terms of bail.
-There are three different types of bond commonly seen in Virginia: (1) personal recognizance, (2) unsecured and (3) secured.
+Examples of bond are personal recognizance, unsecured and secured bonds.

 Administrative Suspension of Driving Privileges

 If the breath test result contains a blood alcohol content of at least 0.08 or there is a refusal to submit to the breath test, then the privilege to operate a motor vehicle is immediately suspended.
 The suspension is for 7 days unless the arrest is for a second or subsequent offense.
-Our client lost driving privileges for 7 days.
 Restricted driving is not permissible.